SynestiaOS/SynestiaOS/README.md

 [Go to documents](https://github.com/SynestiaOS/Documentation)

 # Jira
-[Go to Jira](https://synestiaos.atlassian.net/) (if you want to join our jira board, just add wechat 15122372903/NeoYang)
+[Go to Jira](https://synestiaos.atlassian.net/) (if you want to join our jira board, add wechat 15122372903/NeoYang)

 # WeChat Group
 `(void*)0`